Staying Safe this Winter

 - If walking in bad conditions, take the usual sensible precautions - wear appropriate footwear and clothing.
 Consider getting ice grips to wear over your shoes - this can give you an extra grip in icy conditions.

-For Winter Safety Advice from the Emergency Services see the Police Scotland, NHS Scotland & Scottish Fire & Rescue websites.
+For Winter Safety Advice from the Emergency Services see the Police Scotland, NHS Greater Glasgow and Clyde & Scottish Fire & Rescue websites.